Proper Policies in Infinite-State Stochastic Shortest Path Problems: The Multiplicity of Solutions of Bellman's Equation

-Thus from state $x_k$ we move to state $x_k/\a$ with probability $\a$ and to the termination state $t=0$ with probability $1-\a$.
-Here, the only admissible policy is stationary and proper at all $x\in X$, and we have
+and there is no cost at each state and stage [$g(x,u,w)\equiv0$].
+Thus from state $x_k$ we move to $x_k/\a$ with probability $\a$ and to the termination state $t=0$ with probability $1-\a$.
+Here, the only admissible policy is proper, and we have

 Bellman's equation has the form